ddoodev/discordoo/CONTRIBUTING.md

 Discordoo uses Lerna for monorepo management.
 We have some minor neat scripts to simplify development:
 * npm run build - build all packages
 * npm run bootstrap - alias to `lerna bootstrap`
-* npm run create - create a new package
 * npm run deploy - publish all packages